shiweitan0/Python/waze_project/README.md

 * **Uncover** when churn typically occurs
 * **Understand** potential reasons behind churn

-**The goal is to build a machine learning model that identifies users at risk of leaving, enabling Waze to engage them proactively with targeted retention strategies that enhance user satisfaction and drive business growth.**
+**The goal is to build a machine learning model that identifies users at risk of leaving (churn), enabling Waze to engage them proactively with targeted retention strategies that enhance user satisfaction and drive business growth.**

 ### Data Dictionary